+<grid identifyer> <class width> <method>

-<grid identifyer=""> <class width=""> <method></method></class></grid> each grid to be used for HRU creation must be defined in a single line: <grid identifyer=""> is the identification string as inter-</grid> nally used by WaSiM (see last pages of the documenta- tion) <class width=""> is the class width to group continuous</class> values like elevations.
-For land use, soil type etc. use 1 to create HRUs for every member of the soil table and land use table resp. <method> can be lin or sqrt. lin means that the values</method> of the input grid are reclassified without prior transformation, i.e. <class width=""> is directly applied to</class> the input value. sqrt means that the input values are transformed by applying a sqare-root-transformation and then applying the linear reclassification on the transformed values (0 values will remain 0, negative values will be converted to their absolute values). sqrt is recommended for e.g. slope.
-After creating HRUs, two grids are written t 1 0
+<grid identifyer> is the identification string as internally used by WaSiM (see last pages of the documentation)

+<class width> is the class width to group continous values like elevations.
+For land use, soil tyes etc. use 1 to create HRUs for every member of the soil table and land use table resp.

+<method> can be lin or sqrt. lin means that the values of the input grid are reclassified without prior transformation, i.e. <class width> is directly applied to the input value. sqrt means that the input values are transformed by applying a sqare-root-transformation and then applying the linear reclassification on the transformed values (0 values will remain 0, negative values will be converted to their absolute values). sqrt is recommended for e.g. slope.

+After creating HRUs, two grids are written to the default output deirectory:

-All\HydrologicResponseUnits Master\HydrologicResponseUnits HRU codes for all cells
+All HydrologicResponseUnits HRU codes for all cells

-HRU master cells with their unique codes
+Master\HydrologicResponseUnits HRU master cells with their unique codes